-U.K. to proceed with ‘conversion therapy’ ban, but not for trans people
+U.K. to proceed with ‘conversion therapy’ ban but not for trans people

 It breaks 4 years of promises.https://t.co/5AKskw6YnP

-The decision was met with backlash from MPs and activists after the report aired, which prompted a quick U-turn, according to ITV News.
+The decision was met with backlash after the report aired, which prompted a quick U-turn, according to ITV News.
 A senior spokesperson told the news outlet that the ban will be introduced after all but that it will include gay and bisexual people only, excluding transgender people.
-The ban on conversion therapy will also be in the Queen’s speech in early May, the news outlet said.
+The ban on conversion therapy will also be in the queen’s speech in early May, the news outlet said.

-The approval of a law banning the practice had already been announces by the Queen in her 2021 speech.
-The ban was first promised by former prime minister Theresa May in 2018.
+The approval of a law banning the practice had been announced by the queen in her 2021 speech.
+The ban was first promised by the former prime minister in 2018.

 🚨 U-TURN ON THE U-TURN 🚨— Paul Brand (@PaulBrandITV) March 31, 2022